-CPSY 770 - Doctoral Practicum in Counseling Psychology - A minimum of 9-credit hours equaling 600 clock hours at approved field placement sites is required.
+CPSY 770 - Doctoral Practicum in Counseling Psychology\ - A minimum of 9-credit hours equaling 600 clock hours at approved field placement sites is required.
 This must include 450 clock hours of intervention/assessment and 150 clock hours of face-to-face supervision with a licensed psychologist.
 At least one hour of supervision per semester must involve direct observation of your clinical work by your supervisor (e.g., video, in-person, one-way mirror).
+Please note that audio only recordings do not meet this requirement.
 At least four semesters of practicum must be taken.
 Please refer to the section below Practicum Training and Preparedness for Internship for additional guidance regarding practicum hours.